Veivan/SemanticKernelLabs/README.md

-\# LLM doesn't use plugin - it calls manually.
+\### LLM doesn't use plugin - it calls manually.

+\## 📌 Lab2 : Using of IChatCompletionService with Ollama client

+\### IChatCompletionService implementation should be prepared fr using Ollama.
+Function for chatting with Ollama based on information of ChatHistory prepared.